GiulioRossetti/cdlib/docs/reference/algorithms.rst

 ``CDlib`` collects implementations of several Community Discovery algorithms.

+For a compact tabular overview of the algorithms, including graph support, complexity, category, reference, and API entry links, see the ``Algorithms Reference Table`` page below.

 To maintain the library organization as clean and resilient to changes as possible, the exposed algorithms are grouped as:

 .. toctree::
    :maxdepth: 1

+   algorithms_table.rst
    cd_algorithms/node_clustering.rst
    cd_algorithms/edge_clustering.rst